RobotNerd/sliderish/doc/user-stories.md

 > TODO: subtasks

 ## As a user, I want the app to start automatically when the server starts.

 Status: backlog

-> TODO: subtasks

-## As a user, I want XXXX

-Status: backlog

-> TODO: subtasks

-## As a user, I want XXXX

-Status: backlog

-> TODO: subtasks

-## As a user, I want XXXX

-Status: backlog